A couple of people asked me recently about “templates” for script reports.

 CHARACTERS (particularly protagonist and antagonist)

-And anything else that warrants attention – most typically things like grammar, spelling, format, etc but also other things that don’t fit under the other headings I’ve already mentioned if appropriate.
-HOW an individual place does this is another matter.
+HOW an individual place actually reports on screenplays is another matter.
 Don’t panic – if you get chance to do a script report or intern for a company, they will give you their own report template or tell you what they want.

 For those wanting to practice on their own, it may be of interest to know some universities and courses teach script reporting in one thousand words (Bournemouth did, when I was there).
 Basically the student will be asked to do a 500 words synopsis of the story as it plays out (“a blow by blow account”), then follow it by a 500 word critique of what is/what isn’t working.
 The student could do this for a screenplay or a produced movie.